-He'd called tech support but the bored sounding representative on the other end blandly assured him that their ergonomic studies had decided five seconds was the optimal time frame for scanning for human presence so it was hardwired into their Vacu-bot line of automatic self-guiding vacuum cleaners.
+He'd called tech support but the bored sounding representative on the other end blandly assured him that their extensive ergonomic studies had decided five seconds was the optimal time frame for scanning for human presence so it was hardwired into their Vacu-bot line of automatic self-guiding vacuum cleaners, blah, blah, blah.
 Would he like a free vacuum cleaner bag to make up for the confusion?

 He'd hung up without bothering to answer, disgusted by their lack of interest or sympathy.

 “Get out of here!” he shouted, kicking it across the tile floor.
-It slide across the room and banged into the legs of the table.
+It slid across the room and banged into the legs of the table.

 “Where shall I go?”
 Lexi asked.